Full stops depend on grammar, not meaning. A full stop is needed before every new verb, unless there is a “joining device”

 A much clearer definition of a sentence can be achieved by means of the grammatical concept of verbs: a sentence is not complete until it has a verb, and if another verb has to be used, there must be a new sentence, unless there is some special language to “join” the two verbs together.
 The centrality of verbs in sentences rather resembles the centrality of vowels in syllables (see 125.
 Stress & Emphasis).
 Therefore, the main requirement for correct full stop use is ability to recognize first verbs and then the language that can join them together (“joining devices”).

 Verbs can be recognized in different ways.
 Some people make use of the special meanings or forms that can be added to most verbs: “tenses” (past, present, future, etc), “voices” (active or passive), and “moods” (indicative, imperative, subjunctive).
-Others have some success with the endings found on many verbs: -s, -ing, -ed, -en, -ify, -ate, etc. Others again make do with the traditional notion of verbs being words of “doing” or “being” (a problem with this is that “actions” can be expressed by other kinds of word besides verbs – see 31.
+Others have some success with the endings found on many verbs: -s, -ing, -ed, -en, -ify, -ate, etc. (but for a potential problem with this, see 172.
+Multi-Use Suffixes).
+Others again make do with the traditional notion of verbs being words of “doing” or “being” (even though “actions” can be expressed by other kinds of word besides verbs – see 31.
 Prepositions after Action Nouns 1).